comrade-coop/wetonomy/README.md

 Wetonomy gives you primitives to set up your organization workflow in the blockchain.
 It is build using**C#** and the [Actor Model](https://en.wikipedia.org/wiki/Actor_model)

-For now, it runs with Apocryph **TestBet** until the Apocryph network is finalized.
+For now, it runs with Apocryph **TestBed** until the Apocryph network is finalized.

 ## Getting Started